exploit-development/RockYou2024/README.md

 * **rockyou2024.txt**: The leaked password file

+## Magnet Link

+* **magnet:?xt=urn:btih:4e3915a8ecf6bc174687533d93975b1ff0bde38a**: This magnet link is associated with the RockYou2024 leak.
+Use at your own risk.

+## Note about the Magnet Link

+> **The magnet link is provided for research and educational purposes only.
+Be aware that downloading or sharing the linked content may be illegal in your country, and it is not endorsed or supported by this repository.**

 ## Security Risks

 > **Please be aware that this leak contains a massive number of plaintext passwords.
 If you have used any of these passwords in the past, it is essential to change them immediately to protect your online accounts.**